MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nf-msacm-acmfiltertagdetails.md

 </tr>
 <tr>
 <td>ACM_FILTERTAGDETAILSF_FILTERTAG</td>
-<td>A filter tag was given in the <b>dwFilterTag</b> member of the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmfiltertagdetails">ACMFILTERTAGDETAILS</a> structure.
+[ACMFILTERTAGDETAILS](/windows/win32/api/msacm/nf-msacm-acmfiltertagdetails)a> structure.
 The filter tag details will be returned in the structure pointed to by <i>paftd</i>.
 If an application specifies an ACM driver handle for <i>had</i>, details on the filter tag will be returned for that driver.
 If an application specifies <b>NULL</b> for <i>had</i>, the ACM finds the first acceptable driver to return the details.</td>
 </tr>
 <tr>
 <td>ACM_FILTERTAGDETAILSF_INDEX</td>
-<td>A filter tag index was given in the <b>dwFilterTagIndex</b> member of the <b>ACMFILTERTAGDETAILS</b> structure.
-The filter tag and details will be returned in the structure pointed to by <i>paftd</i>.
-The index ranges from zero to one less than the <b>cFilterTags</b> member returned in the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmdriverdetails">ACMDRIVERDETAILS</a> structure for an ACM driver.
+[ACMDRIVERDETAILS](/windows/win32/api/msacm/nf-msacm-acmdriverdetails)a> structure for an ACM driver.
 An application must specify a driver handle for <i>had</i> when retrieving filter tag details with this flag.</td>
 </tr>
 <tr>
 <td>ACM_FILTERTAGDETAILSF_LARGESTSIZE</td>